Moving to Playa Del Carmen, Mexico

 There are three ways that people move to Playa Del Carmen.
 You will have to examine each one for your personal benefits.

-1. Have items shipped from your home.
+- Have items shipped from your home.
 This involves finding a shipping company and packing them in a shipping container.
-The pros of this method is the amount of things you can bring.
+The pros of this method is the number of things you can bring.
 This eliminates the hassle of trying to replace things and shop for all the things you need.
-The cons are it can be expensive and it can be a hassle to coordinate with immigration.
+The cons are it can be expensive, and it can be a hassle to coordinate with immigration.
 You also have the chance of things getting broken in transport.

 Moving Company for Shipping things to Mexico

-If you have decided to move things on a cargo ship we have this company for you to look into.
-They leave from Panama City, Florida, Houston, Texas, and Tampa, Florida and arrive into Progresso, Yucatan in Mexico.
+If you have decided to move things on a cargo ship, we have this company for you to look into.
+They leave from Panama City, Florida, Houston, Texas, and Tampa, Florida and arrive at Progresso, Yucatan in Mexico.
 The name is Linea Peninsular.
 You can see their website are: http://www.lineaships.com/en/linea-peninsular/

 What do expats suggest to people moving to Playa Del Carmen?